History Files Nav bar

 AD 1080 - 1375

-With the Mongol invasion of mid-eleventh century Armenia, a number of Armenians, led by Prince Reuben, were pushed westwards.
-In 1080 they established in Cilicia the state of Lesser Armenia, centered on Tarsus, north of Norman-controlled Antioch and west of Edessa.
-Lesser Armenia established very close ties with the Crusader States.
+With the Turkic invasion of mid-eleventh century Armenia, a number of Armenians, led by Prince Reuben, were pushed westwards.
+In 1080 they established in Cilicia the state of Lesser Armenia, centred on Tarsus, north of what was very soon to become Norman-controlled Antioch and west of Edessa, while the Seljuq sultanate of Rum lay to the north.
+Lesser Armenia established very close ties with the Crusader states.
 It was still threatened by Byzantium, however, and appears to have come under Byzantine overlordship for short periods.

 (The main list is backed up with one that gives further names, but they are poorly dated.
 These additional names may not have been reigning kings, but were numbered as members of the dynasty.
 They may have been co-regents.)